 Skip to content

-The unattended install procedure powered by the make try-eda step hides a lot of machinery from a user, making the installation process quick and easy.
+The unattended "Try EDA" install procedure powered by the make try-eda step does a lot of steps in the background, making the installation process quick and easy.
 However, going over most important steps of the playground installation process will give you a better understanding of the underlying operations and can assist you in troubleshooting issues.

 Note